julianlam/feps/fep/ef61/fep-ef61.md

 To work around this limitation, a different kind of identifier can be used where digest is combined with the `ap://` identifier of its parent document.
 The gateway will not serve media unless parent document ID is provided, and will check whether request signer has permission to view the document and therefore the attached media.

-### Compatibility

-The following alternatives to gateway-based compatible IDs are being considered:

-1. Use regular HTTP(S) URIs but specify the canonical 'ap' URI using the `url` property (with `canonical` relation type, as proposed in [FEP-fffd][FEP-fffd]).
-For pointers to other objects such as `inReplyTo` property, an embedded object with `url` property can be used instead of a plain URI.
-2. Alter object ID depending on the capabilities of the peer (which can be reported by [NodeInfo][NodeInfo] or some other mechanism).

 ## Implementations

 - [Streams](https://codeberg.org/streams/streams/src/commit/6ec6780c7515a638b1ff818559af646fc8e21d94/FEDERATION.md#fediverse-feps)